VenusProtocol/venus-protocol-documentation/whats-new/psm.md

 **Expected Parameters**:
 - `receiver`: Address of the user who will receive the VAI.
-- `amount`: The amount of stablecoin (USDT) the sender wants to swap.
+- `amount`: The amount of stablecoin (USDT) the sender wants to convert.

 The received stablecoins will be held by the PSM, and the fee specified by `feeIn` will be applied.